barrie-cork/thesis-swarm/project_docs/UI_by_feature/serpExecution.md

-# SERP Execution Feature: UX and UI Implementation Plan
+# Search Execution Feature: UX and UI Implementation Plan

+---
+**Phase:** Both (Core execution/status in Phase 1, consolidated status/multi-API in Phase 2)
+---

 ## Overview

-The SERP (Search Engine Results Page) Execution feature enables users to execute search queries across selected search engines via external APIs and manage the results.
-This implementation plan outlines a streamlined interface for configuring, executing, and monitoring search operations with clear feedback on progress and results.
-The design focuses on providing users with control over their search parameters while maintaining transparency about search execution status and outcomes.
+The Search Execution feature handles the process of running the defined search strategies against external APIs (initially Google Search via Serper) and monitoring the progress.
+The `Search Execution Status Page` can be accessed either from the Review Manager Dashboard (for reviews in the executing state) or automatically after initiating execution from the `Search Strategy Page`.
+Phase 1 focuses on executing the search and displaying SERP query progress.
+Phase 2 enhances this page to show consolidated status including subsequent results processing and adds multi-API support.

 ## Core Requirements

-This section outlines the core functional and technical requirements for the SERP Execution feature, stratified by development phase.
+This section outlines the core functional and technical requirements for the Search Execution feature, stratified by development phase.
 These requirements are derived from the overall project requirements (`project_docs/requirements/core_requirements.md`) and are specific to this feature's UI/UX implementation.

 ### Phase 1 Requirements

 #### Functional Requirements
-- **REQ-FR-SERP-1:** System must integrate with the Google Search API via Serper for executing search queries.
+- **REQ-FR-SERP-1:** Integrate with Google Search API (Serper).
-- **REQ-FR-SERP-2:** System must handle basic pagination of search results fetched from the API.
+- **REQ-FR-SERP-2:** Handle result pagination from API.
-- **REQ-FR-SERP-3:** System must provide a `Search Execution Status Page` (or a `Search Execution Dashboard` with status indicators) that displays simple progress tracking for search execution (e.g., number of queries remaining, basic progress bar).
+- **REQ-FR-SERP-3:** Provide a `Search Execution Status Page` (`/search-execution/:sessionId`) displaying simple progress for SERP query execution (e.g., number of queries complete/remaining).
-- **REQ-FR-SERP-4:** System must store raw search results (`RawSearchResult` entity) retrieved from the API.
+- **REQ-FR-SERP-4:** Store raw results (`RawSearchResult` entity).
-- **REQ-FR-SERP-5:** System must implement basic error handling for search execution, displaying informative messages to the user if an API call fails or a query cannot be executed.
+- **REQ-FR-SERP-5:** Implement basic error handling and display messages on the status page.
-- **REQ-FR-SERP-6:** System must allow users to specify the maximum number of search results to retrieve per query (as defined in `REQ-FR-SSB-7`).
+- **REQ-FR-SERP-6:** Respect max results parameter from the strategy.
-- **REQ-FR-SERP-7:** Upon completion of SERP query execution and initial backend processing (by Results Manager), the user should be transitioned from the `Search Execution Status Page` to the `Results Overview Page`.
+- **REQ-FR-SERP-7:** Transition from `Search Execution Status Page` to `Results Overview Page` upon completion of SERP execution *and* initial backend processing (signaled by Results Manager).

 #### Technical Requirements
-- **REQ-TR-SERP-1:** API integration with Serper must be robust, handling API keys securely and respecting rate limits.
+- **REQ-TR-SERP-1:** Robust API integration (keys, rate limits).
-- **REQ-TR-SERP-2:** Search execution should be performed asynchronously (background job) to avoid blocking the UI, with status updates reflected in the `SearchExecution` entity.
+- **REQ-TR-SERP-2:** Asynchronous execution (background job), updating `SearchExecution` status.
-- **REQ-TR-SERP-3:** Raw results must be correctly mapped and stored in the `RawSearchResult` entity, associated with the correct `SearchQuery` and `SearchExecution`.
+- **REQ-TR-SERP-3:** Store raw results correctly in `RawSearchResult`.

 ### Phase 2 Requirements (Enhancements)

 #### Functional Requirements
-- **REQ-FR-SERP-P2-1:** System must support executing searches across multiple APIs (Google Search, Bing, PubMed, DuckDuckGo) configurable by the user.
+- **REQ-FR-SERP-P2-1:** Support multiple search APIs (Google, Bing, PubMed, etc.).
-- **REQ-FR-SERP-P2-2:** System must provide advanced rate limiting and quota management across multiple APIs.
+- **REQ-FR-SERP-P2-2:** Advanced rate limiting/quota management.
-- **REQ-FR-SERP-P2-3:** System should support parallel execution of queries across different search engines where feasible.
+- **REQ-FR-SERP-P2-3:** Parallel execution support.
-- **REQ-FR-SERP-P2-4:** The `Search Execution Status Page` must provide a consolidated, real-time view of both SERP query execution progress (from this feature) AND subsequent results processing stages (from `Results Manager` feature), including normalization, metadata extraction, and deduplication progress.
+- **REQ-FR-SERP-P2-4:** Enhance `Search Execution Status Page` to show consolidated real-time status for **both** SERP query execution (this feature) **and** subsequent results processing stages (normalization, deduplication, etc., from `Results Manager` feature).
-- **REQ-FR-SERP-P2-5:** System may allow scheduling of search executions.
+- **REQ-FR-SERP-P2-5:** Scheduling capabilities.
-- **REQ-FR-SERP-P2-6:** System should provide more robust error recovery mechanisms for API failures.
+- **REQ-FR-SERP-P2-6:** Robust error recovery.
-- **REQ-FR-SERP-P2-7:** UI should allow configuration of API-specific parameters if necessary.
+- **REQ-FR-SERP-P2-7:** API-specific parameter configuration (linked from `Search Strategy Page`).

 #### Technical Requirements
-- **REQ-TR-SERP-P2-1:** Multi-API integration will require a flexible adapter pattern for different search providers.
+- **REQ-TR-SERP-P2-1:** Flexible adapter pattern for multi-API.
-- **REQ-TR-SERP-P2-2:** The consolidated `Search Execution Status Page` will require robust communication or shared state/event mechanisms to display progress from both SERP execution and Results Manager processing pipelines.
+- **REQ-TR-SERP-P2-2:** Consolidated status page requires robust communication/shared state between SERP execution and Results Manager pipelines.
-- **REQ-TR-SERP-P2-3:** Background job processing (e.g., using Bull or similar) will be essential for managing scheduled and parallel executions.
+- **REQ-TR-SERP-P2-3:** Background job system for scheduling/parallelism.
-- **REQ-TR-SERP-P2-4:** Secure management of multiple API keys will be required.
+- **REQ-TR-SERP-P2-4:** Secure multi-API key management.

 ## Phase 1 Implementation

-### 1. SERP Execution Feature Structure

-#### Pages & Screens:

-* **Search Execution Dashboard:**
-  * Primary interface for executing searches within a search session
-  * Accessed from the Search Strategy Builder after query creation
-  * Displays existing search queries with their execution status
-  * Provides controls for executing new searches and monitoring progress

-* **Execute Search Panel:**
-  * Configuration panel for executing a search query
-  * Search engine selection controls
-  * Result count limitations
-  * Execution parameters (date restrictions, language filters)
-  * Progress indicators during execution

-* **Search Results Preview Panel:**
-  * Quick overview of retrieved search results
-  * Summary statistics (total results, by source)
-  * Execution timestamp and duration
-  * Status indicators (completed, partial, failed)

-* **Search Execution History Panel:**
-  * Log of previous search executions for the current query
-  * Execution timestamps and result counts
-  * Status of each historical execution
-  * Option to compare results across executions

-#### Transitions & Interactions:

-* **Search Strategy Builder → Search Execution Dashboard:** Navigate from strategy building to execution phase
-* **Select Query → Execute Search Panel:** Configure execution parameters for selected query
-* **Execute Search → Progress Monitoring:** Real-time feedback during search execution
-* **Search Completion → Results Preview:** Automatic transition to results overview upon completion
-* **Results Preview → Results Manager:** Option to proceed to full results management interface
+---
+**Phase:** Phase 1
+---

+### 1. Search Execution Feature Structure

+#### Standard Pages & Components:

+*   **Search Execution Status Page (`/search-execution/:sessionId`):**
+    *   Displays the status of SERP query execution for the given session.
+    *   Accessed either:
+        - From the Review Manager Dashboard for reviews in the executing state
+        - Automatically after initiating execution from the `Search Strategy Page`
+    *   Shows progress indicators (e.g., queries completed/total, basic progress bar).
+    *   Displays status messages (Running, Completed, Failed).
+    *   Provides navigation back to the Review Manager Dashboard or `Search Strategy Page` (if needed) and forward to the `Results Overview Page` (once ready).
+*   **Status Indicator (Component):** Displays progress bars, status text, error messages.

+#### Workflow & Transitions:

+**Workflow (Execution & Status):**

+1. User accesses the page either:
+    - By clicking on an executing review from the Review Manager Dashboard
+    - By clicking "Execute Searches" on the `Search Strategy Page`
+2. The page displays the real-time progress of SERP queries being executed against the external API.
+3. Status indicators update (e.g., progress bar, text messages like "Running query 5 of 10...").
+4. If API errors occur, they are displayed.
+5. Once *all* SERP queries are complete, the status might indicate "Processing results..." (awaiting signal from Results Manager).
+6. When Results Manager confirms initial processing is done, the status updates to "Complete" and a button/link to navigate to the `Results Overview Page` becomes active/prominent.

+*(Refer to `workflow.mmd` for the visual flow.)*

+**Navigation:**

+*   **Access Status Page:**
+    - From Review Manager Dashboard -> `/search-execution/:sessionId` (for executing reviews)
+    - From `/search-strategy/:sessionId` (on execute) -> `/search-execution/:sessionId`
+*   **From Status Page:**
+    - -> `/results-overview/:sessionId` (once complete)
+    - -> `/review-manager` (cancel/back)

+#### Role-Based Access (Phase 1):

+*   Users who can execute searches (`Researcher`, `Admin`) will trigger navigation to this page.
+*   All users with access to the session can likely view the status page to monitor progress.

+*(Refer to `project_docs/standards/role_access_matrix.md` for full details.)*

 ### 2. UI Components

-#### Search Execution Dashboard Layout
+#### Search Execution Status Page Layout

 * **Header Section:**
   * Session title and description